Updated on May 2, 2017

 Kythera Biopharmaceuticals acquired by Allergan

 Hot off the press.
 Kythera Biopharmaceuticals, the company who recently acquired the rights to use PDG2r antagonists for hair growth, has been acquired by the pharmaceutical powerhouse Allergan for $2.1 Billion.
 The deal is mainly being publicized as an acquisition of Kythera’s double chin treatment Kybella.
-However, any internet hair enthusiast knows that Allergan already has Bimatoprost in it’s pipeline as a topical hair growth treatment.
-By acquiring Kythera and their PDG2r antagonist Setipiprant, Allergan now has a one-two punch for treating hair loss.
-Setipiprant is an oral medication (pill) that works systemically to prevent hair miniaturization and loss and Bimatoprost is topical liquid to stimulate growth.
+However, any internet hair enthusiast knows that Allergan already has Bimatoprost in its pipeline as a topical hair growth treatment.
+By acquiring Kythera and their PDG2r antagonist setipiprant, Allergan now has a one-two punch for treating hair loss.
+Setipiprant is an oral medication (pill) that works systemically to prevent hair miniaturization and loss, while Bimatoprost is topical liquid to stimulate growth.

-In an audio interview that was released shortly after Kythera acquired the PDG2r rights, a Kythera representative mentioned that Kythera was already developing a hair loss program focused on the androgen pathway for over two years before acquiring the rights to use Setipiprant.
-Well, that’s interesting.
-That means Kythera potentially has other research and/or drug candidates for hair growth in it’s cache which has been acquired by Allergan.
-It will be interesting to see this develop.
+In an audio interview that was released shortly after Kythera acquired the PDG2r rights, a Kythera representative mentioned that Kythera was already developing a hair loss program focused on the androgen pathway for over two years before acquiring the rights to use setipiprant for hair.
+That’s interesting to know.
+What other companies could be privately working on hair growth?